michalklempa/docker-nifi-registry/README.md

 To clone repository using git+ssh scheme either set these properties, or mount `.ssh` into `/home/nifi/.ssh`:

 #### SSH keys using environemnt variables
+*Note*: At the time being, the `SSH_PRIVATE_KEY_PASSPHRASE` is used by image when cloning the git repository.
+But NiFi Registry has limitation, that the private key must be password-less (see https://lists.apache.org/thread.html/357fb7938dd18cf17c12a15cf8aac77d95d67ec4c6d8fc6eae998915@%3Cusers.nifi.apache.org%3E).
+ Until NiFi Registry supports password-protected private keys, the option `SSH_PRIVATE_KEY_PASSPHRASE` is unusable.

 | Environment variable                     | Default Value                   | Description                                                                                                                                                                                                              |
 |------------------------------------------|---------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|